>

 Can I do any co-curricular activities?

-Yes, although these will be subject to an additional fee to cover cost.
+Yes, some of which may be subject to costs.
 This will vary for different activities, to reflect the costs of running them.
-Please contact us for details.

 Can I do work experience or volunteering?